Our 2nd topic of the term is

-We will be starting with an Inspiration morning, where we will dress in traditional clothing, have our own Ancient Olympic games and take part in weaving. .
+We will be starting our day dressed in traditional clothing, have our own Ancient Olympic games and the girls will complete some weaving. .
 Following this we will be covering the objectives listed below.

 To study Greek life and achievements and their influence on the western world.